ckesurf/yale-web-053022/15-intro-to-the-internet/README.md

 5. Utilize the browser to make a request and see a response
 6. Define tools like JSON and APIs
 7. Make a basic web app in 30 seconds???!!!

-# Intro to Mod 2 & the Internet

 #### Recap Mod 1: